Navyasribhaskar/iSRL-Research/README.md

 Sub-part E: World wide allergen burden-which substances affect the most people.

 What this sub-part needs?
->Published epidemiological data on Common tood allergies mosty Southeast population data.
+--Published epidemiological data on Common tood allergies mosty Southeast population data.
->Whether FSSAI declares list (Indian's food allergen labelling rules) ›Are these allergens chosen based on what causes the most allergies in India? or
->Are they simply copied from international allergen list used in other countries?
+--Whether FSSAI declares list (Indian's food allergen labelling rules) ›Are these allergens chosen based on what causes the most allergies in India? or --Are they simply copied from international allergen list used in other countries?
 [Prevalence] = how common smtg is

 Primary sources required: